 Brisbane Airport has the most domestic connections in Australia, with outstanding international access to Asia, North America and Europe.
 The 24/7 airport is located just 20 minutes from the city centre.
 The new parallel runway enables the highest aviation capacity in Australia, with more than 50 million passengers a year forecast by 2040.

 Over 21,000 hotel rooms are available in Brisbane, including 26 five-star hotels from leading international and boutique Australian brands, as well as more cost-conscious options.
-Another four luxury hotels, providing an additional 1,100 hotel rooms will start to come online from late 2023 as part of the Queen's Wharf development.
+Another four luxury hotels, providing an additional 1,100 hotel rooms will start to come online from August 2024 as part of the Queen's Wharf development.

 With a subtropical climate and 240 days of sunshine every year, Brisbane enjoys an alfresco lifestyle focused around the energetic dining and entertainment precincts nestled along the river, all easily accessible on foot by extensive green bridge infrastructure.
 Brisbane also offers easy access to unique nature experiences, with Moreton Bay’s pristine white sand islands and World Heritage-listed Gondwana rainforests on the city’s doorstep.

 Set to open from late 2023, Queen’s Wharf Brisbane will transform the CBD and river’s edge.
 The $3.6 billion precinct will feature unique event spaces, including a ballroom, a sky deck bar, and a range of unique outdoor activation spaces; four luxury hotels; 52 new restaurants and bars; one of the world’s finest luxury shopping precincts; and a new pedestrian bridge connecting directly across to the South Bank Cultural Precinct and the Brisbane Convention & and Exhibition Centre.